About Our Name and Logo

 Definition of Early Childhood Intervention (ECI) for Children Age Birth to Five Under Part C (EI) and Part B Section 619 (ECSE) of IDEA

-Explore Early Childhood Careers
+Explore Early Childhood Carreers

 Explore career options such as Early Intervention Provider, Early Childhood Special Education, Speech-Language Pathologist, Physical Therapist, and Occupational Therapist.